infsys-lab/policy-classifier/README.md

 # policy-classifier

 This repository aims to reproduce a [Random Forests](https://en.wikipedia.org/wiki/Random_forest) privacy-policy classifier which was originally described in the [Princeton-Leuven Longitudinal Corpus of Privacy Policies](https://privacypolicies.cs.princeton.edu) paper.
-We train our classifier on TF-IDF text features from annotated privacy-policy documents released alongside the aforementioned publication.
-Our classifier expects input text to be in `markdown` format and has its own pre-processing pipeline.
+We train our classifier on TF-IDF text features from annotated privacy-policy markdown documents released alongside the aforementioned publication.

+Our classifier was trained on a randomly split training set using 5-fold cross validation.
+It achieved a mean test ROC-AUC score of `0.955` during cross-validation.
+We then conducted post-hoc threshold tuning on a holdout set and found that a threshold of `0.752` was required to reach a precision of `0.99` for the privacy-policy or positive label.
+Finally after theshold tuning, we trained our classifier with the best performing hyperparameters on all training data to produce a production-ready model.

 ## Dependencies :mag: